ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Integration-0.4.0.md

 <a name="top" />

-This page refers to integration samples for [Android Tracker v0.5.0][android-tracker].
+This page refers to integration samples for [Android Tracker v0.4.0][android-tracker].
 This assumes you have already successfully gone through the [Setup Guide][setup-guide] for setting up all the dependencies for the tracker.

 The following example classes are using the bare minimum of settings for building a Tracker.
 It is encouraged to flesh out the options for the Tracker and Emitter builders.

-For previous versions:

-* [v0.4.0][0.4.0]

 ## Contents